Making Common Sense Common Practice

 Tension may be high, but the leaders have it regulated.

-Leaders are the regulating thermostats that
+Leaders are the regulating thermostats that keep tension at a positive peak.

 Ironically, some of these organizations were originally low-tension firms unable to change fast enough to meet new marketplace demands.
 The airline industry is filled with such examples (Pan Am, Eastern Airlines, and others).
 They imploded, in a sense, sending the tension thermostat needle jumping rapidly from very low to very high.
 Frequently, they were characterized by leaders who, out of a sense of desperation, applied one “fix it” program after another with tired, hapless, and cynical employees caught in the middle.
 The result was more uncertainty and turmoil in the workplace.